frendsick/torth/README.md

     1   // index
     30  // limit

-    // Save values from the stack to variables, topmost value first
+    // Save three values from the stack to variables, topmost value first
     // => TAKE keyword also removes the values from the stack
-    // => PEEK keyword would instead save the values without removing them from the stack take
+    // => PEEK keyword would instead save the values without removing them from the stack TAKE
-        limit
-        index
-        sum
+        limit index sum
-    in
+    IN

     // Loop while index <= limit
     WHILE index limit <= DO